 Until now, chemicals and manual pulling have been the only ways to treat this problematic plant.

-Rather than relying on chemicals, this trial uses only natural materials.
+Rather than relying on chemicals, this trial used only natural materials.

-To begin with, the Penarth Feeder was dredged, which involves removing silt from the bottom of the water.
+To begin with, the Penarth Feeder was dredged, which involved removing silt from the bottom of the water.

-This is already a positive action, as a build up of silt in our waterways can cause problems for wildlife by de-oxygenating the water and clogging the gills of fish.
+This was already a positive action, as a build up of silt in our waterways can cause problems for native wildlife by de-oxygenating the water and clogging the gills of fish.
 It also makes it harder to navigate boats.

 The collected silt was then placed on top of a biodegradable hessian matting above the Himalayan balsam seed bank, to snuff out the plant and prevent it from growing.